What is Managed Migration?

 • Housing Benefit

-If you receive one (or more) of these then you will need to move over onto Universal Credit at some point before 2026.
+If you are working age^ (i.e. under 66) and receiving one (or more) of these benefits then you will need to move over to Universal Credit.
+For most people this will be at some point during 2024.

 You don’t need to do anything until you receive your Migration Notice (unless you have a change that ‘triggers’ the need for you to claim Universal Credit – see Do I have to claim? for more information).